Head of Department

 Where does the course lead?

-Previous students have gone on to study Foundation Art and Design, Product Design, 3D Design, Industrial Design, Spatial Design, Engineering and other similar subjects at University.
-Whilst other students have gone straight into the world of work or found apprenticeships in Design or Engineering.
+Previous students have gone on to study Foundation Art and Design, Product Design, 3D Design, Industrial Design, Spatial Design, Architecture, Theatre Design, Engineering and other subjects at University and Art School.